 Venezuela is not only a place with magnificent natural zones and an ideal destination for backpackers on a budget.
 This South American country has an outstanding culinary tradition perfect for any foodie traveller.
-Venezuelan food has European, African and Native American influences that make its dishes unique.
+Venezuelan cuisine has European, African and Native American influences that make its dishes unique.

 There are a lot of myths surrounding Venezuelan cuisine.
 Since there is a food shortage at the moment, the locals have had to improvise and cook simpler versions of their traditional dishes, but that doesn’t mean the food is not delicious!
 Also, with the exchange rates it is really affordable to get yourself a meal worthy of a king.
 So read on and try not to salivate too much while you are having a look at some of the best dishes of Venezuelan food.